10 Signs Of A Healthy Relationship And How To Build One

 People often search for perfection in everything like the perfect partner, relationship, and life but ignore signs of a healthy relationship.
 Unfortunately, many of us have forgotten the fact that nothing in this world is perfect.
-You can indeed get close to faultless life but can never attain it fully.
+You can indeed get close to a faultless life but can never attain it fully.
 When it comes to love, everyone hopes for a healthy relationship.

 Two main pillars which balance a relationship are trust and honesty, followed by open conversations, give and take respect policy between the partners.
 These are the main things that help the relationship grow and help you defeat the challenges which you might face to make a relationship work.
 Along with these, there are a few other key signs that help build a healthy relationship.
 Keep reading.